Part I here.

 In truth, this may have been Ivanov’s original plan.
 In the early 1920s, prior to his African expedition, Ivanov corresponded regularly with a man named Serge Voronoff.
 Voronoff, a French-Russian surgeon, was the doctor of choice for the rich-and-famous who crowded the French Riveria in the 20s.
 His specialization was “rejuvenation”: the ability to prevent and even reverse the aging process.
 “Rejuvenation” hinged on a technique called xenotransplantation: the transfer of tissue or organs from an individual of one species to an individual of another species.
 It could be the future of organ transplanting.

 So in a way, Voronoff was a trend-setter, decades ahead of his time.
-And in another way, he was a weird guy.
+And in another way, more accurate way, he was a weird guy.
 Voronoff ‘s primary rejuvenation technique involved harvesting testicular tissue from chimpanzees, and grafting it onto human patients.
 According to the good doctor, xenotransplantation increased the sex drive and prevented aging.
 Yes, in the 1920s celebrities in search of the proverbial Fountain of Youth surgically attached chimpanzee testicle tissue to their bodies.
 Before we judge them, consider that it was probably healthier than the Botox of today (though not for the chimpanzees).

 Owing to his peculiar career choice, Voronoff was an expert in the reproductive systems of apes, and Ivanov was curious if it would be possible to obtain chimpanzee sperm that could be used to inseminate humans.
 The idea interested Ivanov, but both he and Ivanov were leery of the public condemnation that had cut short Hermann Moen’s efforts ten years earlier.
 Eventually, nothing came of their collaboration.
 But Ivanov would revisit the ideas after his failed efforts in Africa.